Rigoletto: Great Music, Some Unpleasant Characters, and a Tragedy

 Act One Synopsis: The Creation of a Curse

-Rigoletto is a jester in the court of the Duke of Mantua.
+Rigoletto is set in the city of Mantua in northern Italy and has three acts.
+The title character is a jester in the court of the Duke of Mantua.
 He amuses the duke by making fun of the courtiers, which naturally angers them.
 The Duke is licentious and enjoys seducing both married and unmarried women.
 In fact, he seems to be obsessed with the idea of seduction.

 In Act One of the opera, a ball is in progress at the court.
 The Duke sings a rousing song about his love for womanizing.
 The title of the aria (Questa O Quella, or This Woman or That) as well as its lyrics tell us that conquest rather than love is important for the Duke.